 Is UChicago Test Optional?

-This is due to the fact that schools can be very different from one another.
-Because of this, some educational institutions require applicants to provide either their SAT or ACT scores.
+This is because schools can be very different from one another.
+Because of this, some educational institutions require applicants to provide their SAT or ACT scores.
 In this broader context, an applicant’s score on either the SAT or the ACT can be interpreted as a reflection of their academic preparedness.

 Female student holding her things while smiling at the camera.

-There are some applicants who might have the impression that their score on the SAT or ACT does not adequately represent their academic preparedness or potential.
-If this describes your situation, you have the option of applying to UChicago using the test-optional method, in which case you will not be required to submit your SAT or ACT scores along with your application.
+Some applicants might think that their SAT or ACT score does not adequately represent their academic preparedness or potential.
+If this describes your situation, you have the option of applying to UChicago using the test optional method, in which case you will not be required to submit your SAT or ACT scores along with your application.

 These examinations have the potential to provide useful information about a student, which we and other colleges will take into consideration along with the other aspects of an applicant’s application.
-Whether is UChicago test optional or not, students are strongly encouraged to take standardized tests such as the SAT and ACT and to report their scores to the University of Chicago if they believe that their scores accurately reflect their abilities and potential.
+Although UChicago is test optional, students are strongly encouraged to take standardized tests such as the SAT and ACT and to report their scores to the University of Chicago if they believe that their scores accurately reflect their abilities and potential.

 They expect that the vast majority of students, given that many of their peers do require testing, will continue to take tests and may still submit their test scores to UChicago.
 This is because many of their peers do require testing.